Wizz Air: Development since 2020

 In August 2024, the company announced an "all you can fly" subscription, costing €499 per year.
 The annual subscription sold out within 24 hours.
 Subscribers are charged an additional £8.90 per flight and have to pay extra for carry-on or checked luggage — only a small personal item is free.

 In September 2024, Wizz Air reported progress on the aircraft engine problems.
-The budget carrier had 41 aircraft grounded as of Sept.
-30, six months earlier than it originally forecast.
+The budget carrier had 41 aircraft grounded as of 30 Sep, six months earlier than it originally forecast.
 The company now expects to have 40-45 planes idled at a time over the next 18 months, down from the previous expectation of 50.

-In July 2025, the company announced the suspension of its operations from Abu Dhabi, claiming it was caused by geopolitical turmoil, supply chain constraints, and regulatory barriers.
-All flights to the region were to be stopped on 1 September 2025.
+In September 2025, the company closed down the subsidiary Wizz Air Abu Dhabi, claiming it was caused by geopolitical turmoil, supply chain constraints, and regulatory barriers.
+Still the airline continues to operate flights between Europe and the United Arab Emirates.

+In December 2025, it was announced that Wizz Air had acquired additional airport slots from TUI Airways at London Luton Airport, enabling the basing of a 15th aircraft and the launch of six new routes from summer 2026.
+The expansion included new services to destinations such as Alicante, Faro, Corfu, Lyon and Turin, as well as the first direct air connection between London and Yerevan.

+In March 2026, Wizz Air's Vienna base will close.
+Around the same time, a new base is expected to open in Tel Aviv, Israel, although no final agreements have been signed.

+In early 2026, Wizz Air UK applied to the United States Department of Transportation for authority to operate transatlantic passenger flights between the United Kingdom and the United States.
+At the time of the application, no specific routes, destinations, or start dates were officially announced.

+As of 2026, the airline's fleet had grown to over 250 aircraft, of which approximately 73% were Airbus A320neo family aircraft.
+For the 2026 financial year, the carrier projected network-wide traffic of 80 million passengers, including 8.3 million on routes operated from Hungary, which were to see a 23% increase in flight frequencies.
+In connection with the Hungarian expansion, Wizz Air announced plans to add around 300 employees to its workforce in the country.

+A portion of the airline's fleet remained grounded due to the ongoing Pratt & Whitney PW1100G geared turbofan engine inspection programme.
+According to CEO József Váradi, the affected aircraft were expected to return to service by late 2027 or early 2028.

 Corporate affairs

 Business trends

 The key trends for the Wizz Air Group are (as at 31 March each year):